sictweb/bti425-2020/graded-work/assign2.md

 Remember to configure a "home" component and route, and a "not found" component and route.

-The "home page" component, as a landing page for the app, will simply state the app's purpose. *More importantly*, it will include two standard HTML hyperlinks:
+The "home page" component, as a landing page for the app, will state the app's purpose. *More importantly*, it will include two standard HTML hyperlinks:
 1. One is the URL to your Heroku-hosted (Angular) app
 2. The other is the URL to your Heroku-hosted <u>M</u>ongoDB + <u>E</u>xpress.js + <u>N</u>ode.js (MEN) web service

+Like the professor's publicly-posted example solution, we also suggest that you add two links to the home page.
+One link points to the student list.
+The other will be used for a future "login" task (and it can be rendered as a disabled button for now).

 > Your professor needs the URL to your hosted Angular app so that it can be tested on a standard computer browser and on a smartphone or tablet.
 > The URL to your hosted web service is needed too, so that your professor can interact with it using Postman.